sderose/zsh_argparse/docs/zerg_types.md

 * `url` -- loose checking.

-* `lang` -- a language code such as `en-us` (codes are defined by ISO 639 and several RFCs, but only the general form, not the specific code, is checked here).
+* `lang` -- a language code.
+Currently this accepts either the form defined by ISO 639 and several RFCs (used in HTML, XML, and other places), such as "en-us`" or the form seen in locale's `LANG`, such as "en_US.UTF-8".
+Specific country, language, and character set names are not checked.

 * `encoding` -- a character encoding scheme.
 This is checked via `iconv -l`, which has a wide selection of names.
 All the names there consist of